Accueil > Actualités > La copyright qui tue (la recherche)

 identical with those of publishers and should not rely on publishers to

-protect them - the law should be clarified -
+• the law should be clarified -

 statutorily if necessary – to make clear that the use of copyright